1–2 spots available for Q2 · Claim yours

 Network

-- WAF in front (Cloudflare, Sucuri, or AWS WAF)
+• WAF in front (Cloudflare, Sucuri, AWS WAF)

 Data

-- Nightly off-site backups, tested restore every quarter
+• Nightly off-site backups with a tested restore every quarter

 Monitoring

-- Alert on new admin creation, plugin install, and file change in
+• Alert on new admin creation, plugin install, and any file change in /checkout

 Incident readiness

-- Written plan: who calls processor, who notifies customers, who talks to press
+• Written plan: who calls the processor, who notifies customers, who handles press

-For the fuller business-owner view of threats and budgets across all site types, see my website security guide for business owners.
+For the wider business-owner view across all site types, see my website security guide for business owners.

 If the worst happens